michaelkolesidis/emoji-minesweeper/README.md

 Clicking on the  ☀️/🌔  button allows players to choose between light and dark mode.
 You can also switch between dark and light by pressing the *D* key.
 Quite useful for those long night sessions!

 Lastly, we should mention the concept of **chording**.
-When an uncovered square with a number has exactly the correct number of adjacent squares flagged, performing a click using the mouse's wheel (or middle button) on it will uncover all unmarked squares.
-This is called a **chord**.
+When an uncovered square with a number has exactly the correct number of adjacent squares flagged, left-clicking or middle-clicking it will uncover all unmarked adjacent squares.
 It is a basic technique that allows players to clear squares using flags, and the reason why flagging styles are often more efficient than non-flagging ones.

 ### Summary

-- **Left-click** to open a square square
+- **Left-click** to open a square
 - **Right-click** to flag a square (that you think) contains a mine
+- **Left-click** an open numbered square for chording
-- **Middle-click** for chording
+- **Middle-click** an open numbered square for chording
 - 💣 Mines counter
 - 🧮 Moves counter
 - ⌛ Time counter